How a DUI May Affect Your Insurance

 Contact Us Today

 These increased insurance costs alone are reason enough to fight your DUI arrest.
-At The Law Office of Timothy Armstrong, P.A., we fight vigorously on behalf of our clients to help them avoid DUI convictions.
+At The Armstrong Law Group, P.A., we fight vigorously on behalf of our clients to help them avoid DUI convictions.
 To schedule a free case evaluation, call (904) 356-8618 or contact us online today.